 In terms of casualties inflicted, both killed and wounded, the 18 Free State soldiers hit in the attack on Wellington on November 8 represented the high point for the Anti-Treaty guerrilla campaign in Dublin.
 Two days later there were simultaneous, 20 minute attacks on both Wellington and Portobello barracks, including an attempt to kill National Army commander Richard Mulcahy, who lived inside the Portobello complex.
 Two civilians and one IRA man were killed in the attack on Portobello.
 A soldier was shot in the head but survived.
 [20]

-The Free State troops in Dublin never quite managed to squash the Anti-Treaty IRA in Dublin, but they did manage to reduce it to very small scale activities by the end of the war in May 1923.
-While street ambushes occurred almost daily in late 1922, by the spring of 1923, they became a rarity.
+The National Army troops in Dublin, despite an improving organisational apparatus, never quite managed to squash the Anti-Treaty IRA in Dublin, but they did manage to reduce it to very small scale activities by the end of the war in May 1923.
+While street ambushes occurred almost daily in late 1922, by the spring of 1923, they had become a rarity.
 Two columns in south Dublin were rounded up in March and April of that year.
+In early May 1923, the National Army Intelligence service reported that the IRA, which had been perhaps 4,000 strong in June 1922, was down to 155 active men still at large, and those that remained were very poorly armed.
+The Fourth Battalion, for instance, now comprised of only 15 men with 8 guns.
+[23]

-By the end of the war, almost 80 prisoners had been officially executed by the Free State, and up to 150 more killed, like James Spain in on-the-spot reprisals.
+By the end of the war, some 81 prisoners had been officially executed by the Free State, and up to 150 more killed, like James Spain in on-the-spot reprisals.
+The Republicans lost because of insufficient military organisation and above all, lack of popular support

-The total number of dead and wounded has never been counted, but we know that around 500-800 Irish Army soldiers were killed and over 12,000 Republicans were imprisoned by the war’s end, most of whom, like Frank Sherwin, were not released until 1924.
+In Dublin the death toll amounted to about 250 on all sides.
+(See here).
+The total number of dead and wounded in the Civil War has never been counted, but we know that around 500-800 Irish Army soldiers were killed and over 450 IRA Volunteers lost their lives along with perhaps 2-300 civilians.
+Some 12,000 Republicans were imprisoned by the war’s end, around 3,500 of them from Dublin.
+Most of them, like Frank Sherwin, were not released until 1924.

 The war in and around Wellington barracks is in many ways a microcosm of the conflict.
 First, fighting started considerably earlier than the official start in late June 1922 in disputes over the occupation of barracks.
 Second, the Republicans, were quickly beaten in conventional warfare and resorted to small-scale hit and run tactics.
 Although they had the option of amnesty, they pursued their campaign with as much vigour as they were able.